xinwenfu/VChat_DEP/README.md

 ### Exploiting With DEP

 > [!IMPORTANT]
 > DEP protections may not work on Virtual Machines running on specific platforms (Virtualbox Version 7.0).
-This may require us to run the program on a some other system to show this behavior.
+This may require us to run the program on some other system to show this behavior.

 We will use the same [exploit1.py](./SourceCode/exploit1.py) that we compiled for the [No-Dep Exploitation section](#no-dep-exploitation), for details on the commands used to generate this please refer to the earlier section.